zotero-chinese/styles/src/journal-of-shanghai-university-of-international-business-and-economics/index.md

     <div class="csl-left-margin">[111]</div><div class="csl-right-inline">Koseki, A., H. Momose, M. Kawahito, et al., Compiler, US828402, US, 2002.</div>
   </div>
   <div class="csl-entry">
-    <div class="csl-left-margin">[112]</div><div class="csl-right-inline">Morris, I., Why the West Rules–for Now: The Patterns of History, and What They Reveal about the Future, New York: Farrar, Straus and Giroux, 2010.</div>
+    <div class="csl-left-margin">[112]</div><div class="csl-right-inline">Morris, I., Why the West Rules—for Now: The Patterns of History, and What They Reveal about the Future, New York: Farrar, Straus and Giroux, 2010.</div>
   </div>
   <div class="csl-entry">
     <div class="csl-left-margin">[113]</div><div class="csl-right-inline">Myburg, A. A., D. Grattapaglia, G. A. Tuskan, et al., “The Genome of Eucalyptus Grandis”, Nature, 2014, 510:356-362.</div>